terraform-google-modules/terraform-example-foundation/3-networks/README.md

 1. Run `./tf-wrapper.sh plan dev` and review output.
 1. Run `./tf-wrapper.sh apply dev`

-If you received any errors or made any changes to the Terraform config or `terraform.tfvars` you must re-run `./tf-wrapper.sh plan <env>` before run `./tf-wrapper.sh apply <env>`
+If you received any errors or made any changes to the Terraform config or any `.tfvars` you must re-run `./tf-wrapper.sh plan <env>` before run `./tf-wrapper.sh apply <env>`